maelvls/maelvls.github.io/content/2020/how-can-packets-come-back/index.md

    through the VPC firewall.
 The packet rewritting is very fast and very scalable since it only uses DNAT, which means no need to remember anything.
-3. Must packet forwarding in Kubernetes also relies on stateless DNATing (e.g. hostPorts).
+3. Most packet forwarding in Kubernetes also relies on stateless DNATing (e.g. hostPorts).
 Note that some parts of Kubernetes rely on stateful SNAT rewritting, for example when you use `policy: Cluster` which is the default policy for a Service.
 In the above diagram, you can see that